ThinkIQ-Labs/OPC-UA-Nodeset-WebAPI/README.md

 > Roadmap: Be able to load a nodeset from a cloud library by namespace
 >
 > Roadmap: Be able to automatically resolve namespace dependencies from a cloud library
+>
+> Roadmap: Save out xml for nodeset

 ### Object Types

 We can manage object types in a nodeset.

 - GET /NodesetProject/id/NodesetModel/uri/ObjectType: to obtain all object types in a nodeset

+> Roadmap: CRUD object types, more detailed information on object type by nodeId

 ### Properties